Homework 1

 Begin by informing yourself about EPA’s proposal, their analysis, and the analyses of others using links provided below.
 Search for additional credible sources.

 Effective comments are concise and strongly reasoned.
 Recission of the endangerment finding will have many far-reaching consequences.
 Don’t attempt to be comprehensive in your comments; focus on one or two issues that are most salient to you.
 Support your comments with citations to sources if relevant.
 Include a statement about why the proposed recission is important to you personally.
-See also EPA’s tips for effective comments on rulemaking dockets
+See also EPA’s tips for effective comments on rulemaking dockets.

 Draft your comments using MS Word or similar program.
 This makes it easier for you to make and save revisions before you submit your comments.